dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/graph.md

 }
 ```

-The exact contract for these model and source nodes is not currently documented,
+The exact contract for these <Term id="model" /> and source nodes is not currently documented,
 but that will change in the future.

 ### Accessing models